1to9only/SixySolver/README.md

 	bash-3.2$ (./sixy7<inputcoresize2.txt)>>counts.txt
 	date

-This may take a while.
-(Over 5 hours for me.)
+This may take a few minutes.

 Repeat with